ronaldoussoren/modulegraph2/doc/development.rst

 The production code (package "modulegraph2") should have full test coverage.
 Take care to verify that new code is actually tested and not just accidently covered.

+CI
+--

+Information about the CI setup (macOS, Windows, Linux; Py3.6, 3.7 and 3.8)